 What is Hyperthyroidism in Cats?

 Put simply, hyperthyroidism is an overactive thyroid.
 The thyroid is the gland which controls your cat’s metabolism, just like in humans.
-In addition, thyroid hormones affect nearly all organs throughout your cat’s body and therefore thyroid disease can cause serious secondary conditions.
-Hyperthyroidism is the most common glandular disorder among cats, particularly middle and old aged felines.
+In addition, the thyroid hormones affects nearly all organs throughout your cat’s body and therefore thyroid disease can cause serious secondary conditions.
+Hyperthyroidism is the most common glandular disorder among cats, particularly middle and older cats.
 In fact, less than six percent of cases are younger than ten years old with the average onset occurring between 12 and 13 years.
 The condition is most often caused by an excessive concentration of circulating thyroxine, a specific thyroid hormone better known as T4, in the bloodstream.
-However, an enlarged thyroid can also increase T4 levels and may be the result of tumors, either malignant or benign.
+However, enlarged thyroid glands can also increase T4 levels and may be the result of tumors, either malignant or benign.

 Symptoms of Hyperthyroidism in Cats

-Weight loss and increased appetite are two of the most prevalent symptoms of hyperthyroidism.
+Weight loss and increased appetite are two of the most prevalent symptoms of hyperthyroid cats due to an increased metabolic rate.
 Weight loss is seen in 95 to 98 percent of cases, while appetite changes are seen 67 to 81 percent of the time.
 Other common symptoms include excessive thirst, increased urination, increased energy or nervous behavior, unkempt appearance, panting, diarrhea, and increased shedding.

 Hypertension, or high blood pressure, is another potential complication and can cause additional damage to several organs including the eyes, kidneys, heart, and brain.
 Drugs may be prescribed to help mitigate hypertension until the hyperthyroidism is controlled.
 Like cardiac changes, hypertension will improve or resolve once the underlying condition is treated.

-If your vet suspects hyperthyroidism, he may choose to immediately utilize a blood test to diagnose.
-A simple blood test will show elevated T4 levels in the bloodstream, confirming hypothyroidism.
+If your veterinarian suspects hyperthyroidism, he may choose to immediately utilize a blood test to diagnose.
+Simple blood tests will show elevated T4 levels in the bloodstream, confirming hypothyroidism.
 Unfortunately, between two and ten percent of cats with hyperthyroidism will have normal T4 levels.
 This could be due to a concurrent illness lowering T4 levels or natural fluctuation.

-When it comes to treatment, your cat has several options.
-Your vet will work with you to decide what the best treatment plan is for you and your cat.
-In general, those options include:
+When it comes to treatment of hyperthyroidism, hyperthyroid cats have several options.
+Your veterinarian will work with you to decide what the best treatment plan is for you and your cat.
+In general, those treatment options include: